-Paste Restaurant Bangkok serves modern Thai cuisine that stays true to the bountiful flavours of Thailand but presents them in stylish and inventive ways – think herbs, flowers and fruits.
+Paste Restaurant Bangkok serves modern Thai cuisine that stays true to the bountiful flavours of Thailand but presents them in stylish and inventive ways – think seasonal herbs, flowers and fruits, most of them picked from the region.
 The kitchen is headed by a Thai-western couple who have each influenced the concept, but despite the fancy plating and clear focus on making dishes that are as attractive to look at as they are to eat, this is absolutely a Thai restaurant.
+Chef Bee Satongun, co-owner of Paste Bangkok, has been stacking up plaudits with her forward-thinking heritage food, and has been awarded Asia’s 50 Best Restaurants, Best Female Chef, among other awards.

 - Damnoen Saduak Floating Market Tour